-Sustained teacher training enabling teachers to implement a socioemotional curriculum in the class-room is key to this effort.
-Schools should dedicate a minimum of one day a year each year to professional development that helps teachers understand what mental health is, what to look for in child behavior in the classroom, and what sets off out-of-control behavior.

-Teachers must be provided with mental health resources they can call on to address students' needs.
-Standardized socioemotional curriculum (e.g., Second Step, Paths, or Coping Power) can increase children's understanding of their own emotional functioning and provide them with a vocabulary to express what they are feeling, effective strategies for coping with stress, and skills to resolve conflict without violence.2

-It goes without saying that dedicated psychology and social work services should be provided to schools.
-If not as a full-time member of the school staff, psychologists and social workers should be employed part-time to address the mental health and behavioral needs of students.

-Finally, school districts need to partner and coordinate with community health and human service agencies.
-The city or county government needs to be involved in a way that supplements what the schools can provide.
+- Sustained teacher training enabling teachers to implement a socioemotional curriculum in the classroom is key to this effort.
+Schools should dedicate a minimum of one day a year each year to professional development that helps teachers understand what mental health is, what to look for in child behavior in - Teachers must be provided with mental health resources they can call on to address students' needs.
+Standardized socioemotional curriculum (e.g., Second Step, Paths, or Coping Power) can increase children's understanding of their own emotional functioning and provide them with a vocabulary to express what they are feeling, effective strategies for coping with stress, and skills to resolve conflict without - It goes without saying that dedicated psychology and social work services should be provided to schools.
+If not as a full-time member of the school staff, psychologists and social workers should be employed - Finally, school districts need to partner and coordinate with community health and human service agencies.
+The city or county government needs to be involved in a way that supplements what the terventions," Child Development 82 (2011): 405-32.

+2. For a recent review and evaluation of these programs see Joseph A. Durlak et al., "The Impact of Enhancing Students' Social and Emotional Learning: A Meta-Analysis of School-Based Universal Inschools can provide.
 Students in need should be referred to child mental health services provided by community health clinics and day hospital programs.
 The schools should work with community health clinics to tap the variety of state and federal funding streams in Medicaid, Title I, and special education that might support these services.